mattr92/HWrepo1/README.md

 # HWrepo1
-Refactor of Horiseon webpage
+Refactor of Horiseon webpage.
-Cleaned up some text line and reconsolidated CSS code Webpage still functions as normal
+Cleaned up some text line and reconsolidated CSS code.
+Webpage still functions as normal.